uqwhua/RCTEA/README.md

 ## 🚀 Quick Start

+Follow the steps to train and evaluate the RCTEA model:

 * Create the environment using the environment.yml file.
-* Configure the dataset specification to run the model with a specific dataset such as YAGO-WIKI20K and ICEWS (the default dataset is YAGO-WIKI180K).
+* Configure the dataset specification to run the model with a specific dataset such as YAGO-WIKI20K and DICEWS (the default dataset is YAGO-WIKI180K).
 * Run main.py train and evaluate the model.

 You may also run main_gen_seeds.py to produce alignment seeds, test the seed accuracy, and generate a certain number of seeds to train the model.